PhantomBot/PhantomBot/docs/guides/content/commands/command-variables.md

 **Formulas:**

-- `(touser)` - display name of the user provided as an argument by the sender; sender's display name if no other is provided
+- `(touser)` - display name of the user provided as an argument by the sender; sender's display name if no target is provided
+- `(touser true)` - display name of the user provided as an argument by the sender; outputs blank instead if no target is provided

 **Labels:** twitch discord commandevent user